red56gmc/ESXiScratchPartition/README.md

 Project name: Displaying the current configured location of the ESXi Scratch Partition.

-Description: The scripts listed are meant to list the Advanced Setting of the Configured Scratch Partition Location and also to list the paths for datastores.
+Description: This script list is meant to list the Advanced Setting of the Configured Scratch Partition Location, list the paths for datastores and be able to change/update the settings.

 Table of Contents: N/A